 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our wine caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 6% Petit Verdot and 8% Malbec to this Cabernet.
 Although they are difficult to discern, we believe their addition was successful because they added depth and richness to the wine.
 It was bottled in August 2003.

-At our Annual Vertical Tasting in January 2019, we tasted the 2001 and here are our notes: Black cherries, violets, nutmeg, dark chocolate, mint, porchini mushrooms, steak tartare.
-Rich fruit entry, supple mid-palate, long finish.
-Surprisingly youthful.
+At our Annual Vertical Tasting in May 2020, we tasted the 2001 and here are our notes: Plums, dried cherries, carpaccio, nutmeg, mint, porchini mushrooms, forest floor, licorice, Niçoise olives.
+Supple mid-palate, long dark chocolate finish.